TristHas/GOZ/README.md

 ## Data

-This folder serializes the data needed for either downloading, benchmarking or experimentuing with new training/test splits.
+This folder provides the data needed for either downloading, benchmarking or experimenting with new training/test splits.

 # Citation